Grooveshark copyright violations 'willful,' judge says before trial

 In court papers, the plaintiffs have called Grooveshark a "linear descendant" of Grokster, LimeWire and Napster, all of which had been shut down because of copyright infringement.

-A spokesman for Grooveshark said the company had no comment.
-Representatives for the record labels could not immediately be reached.
+Representatives for Escape and the record labels could not immediately be reached for comment.